-UN IDERTAKING

-1

-(Print Full Name)

-NZ DA Membership I No: Expiry date:

-her reby give my un ndertaking that I agree e to be bound by the f OA.
-Scoped Rifle/Benchro ollowing rules concerning idual representing NZDA g me as a selected NZD.

-CO MPETITION: DATE 8:

-VE NUE:

-NZ 1.
-2. 3.
-I have read and understood the NZDA Team Official/Competitors Agreement and Code of Conduct an confirm that I will be bound and comply with these rules.
-I am bound to comply with the directions and requirements of the appointed NZDA Discipline Manager all times, or, in the absence of a Discipline Manager, the Discipline Captain.
-I am bound by the NZDA policy and confirm my eligibility for selection as an NZDA member of two (2) years or more and hold permanent residency in New Zealand.
+- I have read and understood the NZDA Team Official/Competitors Agreement and Code of Conduct and confirm that I will be bound and comply with these rules. - I am bound to comply with the directions and requirements of the appointed NZDA Discipline Manager at all times, or, in the absence of a Discipline Manager, the Discipline Captain. - I am bound by the NZDA policy and confirm my eligibility for selection as an NZDA member of two (2) years or more and hold permanent residency in New Zealand. - 4.
 I undertake to repay all funds including entry fees paid/advanced by the NZDA without equivocation in the event that I do not attend the competition for which the financial funds were provided.
-Such repayme shall be before or within thirty days of the date the competition for which funds were advanced, ceases

-5. I undertake to observe the standard international sporting protocols concerning drug free sporting competition if so required by the international body or event organisers.

-6. I shall represent NZDA at all times in a professional and sports-person-like manner, and apply the accepted sporting requirements for probity and ethical fair play.

-7. I will support the positive aspects and image of the shooting sports, and will display personal behavious portsmanship and a dress standard suitable for representing the NZDA at the international level.
-The wearing of the appropriate team uniform as laid out in the international Competitive Target Shooting Police and Protocol document is therefore required.
+Such repayment shall be before or within thirty days of the date the competition for which funds were advanced, ceases. - I undertake to observe the standard international sporting protocols concerning drug free sporting competition if so required by the international body or event organisers. - I shall represent NZDA at all times in a professional and sports-person-like manner, and apply the accepted sporting requirements for probity and ethical fair play. - I will support the positive aspects and image of the shooting sports, and will display personal behaviour, sportsmanship and a dress standard suitable for representing the NZDA at the international level.
+The wearing of the appropriate team uniform as laid out in the international Competitive Target Shooting Policy and Protocol document is therefore required.

-COMPETITOR

-(Signature)

-WITNESS
+COMPETITOR WITNESS

-(Signature)
+(Signature) (Signature)

 (Print Name)

+(Date) (Date)